nuxeo-sandbox/nuxeo-labs-utils/README.md

     * `targetFileName`: required, The name of the resulting file, which must contains the file extension (so ImageMagick knows what to do).
     * `destMimeType`, required.
 The mime type of the resulting blob
     * `concatHorizontally`, boolean.
 Default is `false` and images ar appended vertically one after the other.
+  * If there is only one blob, it will just be converted to the new file extension/mimetype (if it already has the same extension, same mime type, hte source blob itself is returned)